 - If you scrape off the permit and return it to the Pittsburgh Parking Authority, your replacement permit will be free.

 - If you do not scrape off your permit, and your license plate number is the same, there is a $5.00 replacement fee.

 - If you do not scrape off your permit and your license plate number is different you need a notarized letter stating that you did not scrape off your permit and there is a $5.00 replacement fee.

 Note: In all instances you must present your new car registration

-- If you lose your visitor’s pass you must write a letter and submit it to the Pittsburgh Parking Authority, stating that you lost your visitor’s pass and you must have the letter notarized.
+- If you lose your visitor’s pass, you must write a letter or use the printable form provided and submit it to the Pittsburgh Parking Authority, stating that you lost your visitor’s pass and you must have the letter notarized.

-- If a previous tenant had a visitor’s pass and it is still valid, you must write a letter and submit it to the Pittsburgh Parking Authority, stating that the tenant did not leave the visitor’s pass in the apartment or house.
+- If a previous tenant had a visitor’s pass and it is still valid, you must write a letter or use the printable form provided and submit it to the Pittsburgh Parking Authority, stating that the tenant did not leave the visitor’s pass in the apartment or house.
 You must have the letter notarized.